AnotherDolphin/Bezosed/ReadMe.md

 ### USAGE

-Fork/clone the repository to a local directly
+Fork/clone the repository to a local directory

 Run `npm install` in both the **/server** and the **/webapp** directories to get all dependencies